dougbinks/BunnyLOD/README.md

 Mouse dragging spins the rabbit.

 August 2014: code style upgraded to be more consistent with graphics/gamdev conventions

 MIT Licensed as per https://github.com/melax/sandbox/blob/master/LICENSE

 # BunnyLOD Cross Platform Port
 May 2020: Cross platform port using GLFW and CMake by Doug Binks

+I have made sufficient and minimal changes to Stan Melax's code to get it running with GLFW on Windows, OSX and Linux.

+The main interesting code is in [progmesh.h](https://github.com/dougbinks/BunnyLOD/blob/master/progmesh.h) and [progmesh.cpp](https://github.com/dougbinks/BunnyLOD/blob/master/progmesh.cpp).

+The code requires a C++14 compatible compiler.
+Visual Studio on Windows, Clang on OSX and GCC on Linux tested.

 ![BunnyLOD screenshot](https://github.com/dougbinks/images/blob/master/BunnyLOD.jpg?raw=true)